 *Provided by The Campaign Registry, the independent registry company selected by the carriers.

 What happens after registration?

-Businesses will need to continue registering any new or modified campaigns with their brand, as to avoid fines or filtering.
+Businesses will need to continue registering any new or modified campaign/use case(s) with their company/brand, as to avoid fines or filtering.

 Choose Red Oxygen for Your SMS Messaging Needs